First person: I watched a mob set a shop on fire in Delhi, chanting ‘Jai Shri Ram’

 3.45 pm: Tear gas and panic

 Along with other reporters, I walked away from Maujpur Chowk, into the narrow lanes towards Jaffrabad.
 About 100 metres away, a large crowd of anti-CAA protestors had formed a human chain, while some group members could be seen negotiating with the police.
 On the side was the carcass of a burnt vehicle.
-A police official told this reporter that one of the protestors from Jaffrabad had set the vehicle on fire during the day.
+A police official said one of the protestors from Jaffrabad had set the vehicle on fire during the day.

 Walking further down the road towards Jaffrabad, around 3.55 pm, I stumbled on scenes of panic: several protestors were running as the police fired tear gas shells.
 In the lanes, people were vomiting as a reaction to the tear gas.